simpleralternative/go-shared/stream/README.md

 Parallel data sources or processes are often combined into a single process.
 The multiplexer consolidates multiple channels to a single channel.

+# transform
+The Transform function extends the paradigm by using pure channels to embrace Railway Oriented Programming.
+We can compose small, well-tested functions with automatic error handling.
+Any error simply bypasses the rest of the operations in a transform chain.